Lilypad-Tech/lilypad/README.md

 ## Write a module

-A module is just a git repo!
+A module is just a git repo.

 Module versions are just git tags.

 In your repo, create a file called `lilypad_module.json.tmpl`